SAP-samples/btp-setup-automator/docs/vscode.md

 ### Step 4: Run the BTP-setup-automator

-The only thing missing now is to start the script for the BTP-setup-automator that is inside the docker container.
+The only thing missing now is to start the script for the btp-setup-automator that is inside the docker container.
 You provide all the necessary parameters within a **docker exec** command.

 ```bash
 docker exec --workdir "/home/user/" "test01" python run.py